 Over time, the value of a car tends to depreciate.
-In most cases, the most rapid depreciation of a car's value is in the first few years.
+In most cases, a car's value drops more quickly in the first few years.
 By the time you pay off your car loan, your car may have lost more than half its value.
-As a result, insurance premiums for older cars tend to be lower, since it would cost an insurance company less to pay off the value of your vehicle should it be stolen or damaged.
+Insurance premiums for older cars tend to be lower, since it would cost an insurance company less to pay off the value of your vehicle if it's stolen or damaged.

-You don't have to drop your insurance coverage completely to lower your insurance rates.
-By simply lowering the limits on your policy, your insurance will drop as well.
+You don't have to drop your comprehensive and collision insurance coverage completely to lower your insurance rates.
+Lowering the limits on your policy will drop your premiums as well.
 Finance companies tend to require high insurance limits since they don't have to pay for the coverage and want to be fully protected in the event of an accident.
 Once you own the car outright, you can adjust your limits lower if you think it would make more economic sense.

 Although the price of insurance generally trends lower after you own a car, a poor driving record could still drive rates higher.
 Insurers generally raise rates after a collision, sometimes regardless of fault.
 Any type of serious moving violation will usually affect your rates for a full three years after the incident.
 In the case of a DUI, your rates could skyrocket or even cause your insurer to drop your coverage.

 After receiving a Bachelor of Arts in English from UCLA, John Csiszar earned a Certified Financial Planner designation and served 18 years as an investment adviser.
 Csiszar has served as a technical writer for various financial firms and has extensive experience writing for online publications.